Extending the double ramification cycle by resolving the Abel-Jacobi map: Universal property of

 \section{Universal property of $\Md$}

 \begin{definition} We say a stack $T$ is \emph{locally desingularisable} if \'etale-locally it admits a proper surjective finitely presented map $T' \to T$ with $T'$ regular and $T' \to T$ inducing an isomorphism between some dense open substacks of $T'$ and $T$. \end{definition} For example, this is true in characteristic zero, and for arithmetic surfaces and threefolds, and for log regular schemes.
 We can now give a more precise variant of the notion of a \emph{$\sigma$-extending} morphism from the introduction.
-Recall that $\sigma\colon \ca M \to \ca J$ is the morphism given by $\omega^{\otimes k}(-\sum_i a_i x_i)$. \begin{definition} We say a map $t\colon T \to \Mbar$ is \emph{non-degenerate} if $T$ is normal and locally desingularisable, and $t^{-1}\ca M$ is dense in $T$.
-We say $t$ is \emph{$\sigma$-extending} if in addition the section $t^*\sigma \in t^*\ca J(t^{-1}{\ca M})$ admits a (necessarily unique) extension to $t^*\ca J(T)$. \end{definition}
+Recall that $\sigma\colon \ca M \to \ca J$ is the morphism given by $\omega^{\otimes k}(-\sum_i a_i x_i)$.